Automattic/wp-calypso/docs/coding-guidelines/javascript.md

 It could be argued that these functional helpers are not so different from `for` and `while`; after all, they are implemented with the same base loops and can't _do_ anything that `for` and `while` can't.

-`map` and friends are more precise, sophisticated ways to talk about consistent patterns in data manipulation.
-Preferring them over `for` is analogous to using the word "cake" instead of saying "the kind of food that you make by whipping egg whites and maybe adding sugar", with the benefit that `map` and friends are easily and legibly composable — to stretch the analogy, butter cakes are to cakes what `pluck` is to `map`. `for` will still have its uses, but for _most_ scenarios we have well-known higher-level terms.
-With the caveat that there is such a thing as too "sophisticated" and opaque vocabulary, by continuously learning and choosing the right functional programming iterator we collectively develop the fineness of our expression as developers centered around a common project.
+`map` and friends are more precise ways to talk about consistent patterns in data manipulation.
+Preferring them over `for` is analogous to using the word "cake" instead of saying "the kind of food that you make by whipping egg whites and maybe adding sugar", with the benefit that `map` and friends are easily and legibly composable — to stretch the analogy, butter cakes are to cakes what `pluck` is to `map`.

-Now, as inspirational as that sounds, pragmatically speaking, how do `map` and `for` differ if used equivalently (_e.g._ both with an inlined callback)?

-With `map` or `filter` you are intentionally limiting your power.
+Even assuming a comparison where `map` and `for` are used as equivalently as possible (_e.g._ both with the same inlined callback), with `map` or `filter` you are intentionally limiting your power.
 You _establish a [contract][contracts not apis]_, wherein you say:

 - you're not going to mutate the collection;
 - (in the case of `map`) you're going to return a collection with the same size and with data derived from the original collection's individual items;